Love Matters (program): History

-The first Love Matters platform was launched in November 2010 in Netherlands, and then subsequently launched in India in 2011India.
+The first Love Matters platform was launched in November 2010 in Netherlands, and then subsequently launched in India in 2011.
 This was following the banning of sexual education in a number of regions in India in the years prior to this.
+The platform expanded rapidly to Latin America, Africa, the Middle East and China.

 RNW Media launched the idea after seeing problems globally with sex education.
 The coverage in India gave them a platform to launch the idea, with them launching Love Matters India in late 2011.
 The idea came following decades of work by RNW Media, using shortwave radio.
 The Dutch media group partnered with a number of local institutions, including the Indira Gandhi National Open University for Love Matters.

 The exact strategy for the launch was created following a survey they carried out with young Indian citizens in Delhi and Mumbai.
 Originally the platform was launched as a website, with the focus shifting to mobile CSS-styled websites after the survey's results clearly stated that their target market of young people wanted to access the information predominantly on their mobile phones.

 Love Matters second launch was in South America in 2011, with “Hablemos de Amor”, which translates as Let’s talk about Love.
 The region and name were later redefined, with the Latin American version of the platform focusing on three areas, Venezuela, Mexico and Cuba.
 The title was also changed to Hablemos de Sexo y Amor, to include sex in the title, a bid to make the platform more popular amongst men.
 The next step for the platform was to move to Kenya, where it went live in 2012.
 As part of the launch, Kenyan newspaper The Star, launched a weekly feature and an advice column, talking about common relationship issues.

 In 2013, Love Matters took the decision to expand to China, where it is commonly taboo for people to openly talk about sex and sexual problems.
 This has contributed to the increase in teenage pregnancy in the country.
 When Love Matters and their partners in China carried out a survey in Beijing, it found that 47% of the young people had never received formal sex education.
 Of the 47%, nearly two thirds of them wanted to have access to more information.

 After the success of the platform in various regions, it was expanded to the Middle East.
 The platform aims to tackle many taboos within Middle Eastern culture, which in general doesn't offer sex education within schools.
 Al Hubb Thaqafa, which can be translated to love is culture, is predominantly managed and run by Middle Eastern women.
 While Love Matters approach goes against many traditional views in countries such as Iran, Pakistan and Egypt, it has been accepted by many as a social tool for sex education, especially for females in the region.